Brightening Lives Elderly Social Stimulation

 QUALITY ASSURANCE REPORT

-Focus Social Care Consultants have been commissioned by Bless Support Ltd. to undertake annual monitoring visits to assess and monitor the quality of the service being delivered.
+Focus Social Care Consultants have been commissioned by Bless Support Ltd. to undertake a second audit to assess and monitor the quality of the service being delivered.
 The service provided is one of day care to promote social engagement via small tailored day groups from 10am to 3pm at 16 Woodside Road Woodford Green IG80TR, which is the home of the sole provider Mrs. Jenny Chapman.
 The company can also provide a one to one or one to two support service to enable people who live at home, access to social stimulation within the community, and will also signpost to local services.
 A pick-up and drop off service is also offered as part of the package of care if required.

 The service is for older people who would benefit from social stimulation and people of over 50 who are living with dementia, who can weight bare and are assessed as being able to safely access the support offered.
 Currently service users generally are living within their own homes, but some are now in residential care but still benefit from using this service.

 All clients have their needs individually assessed before making a decision as to whether or not the service is suitable.

-Although there is no requirement for this service to be registered with the Care Quality Commission as the services provided do not constitute a regulated activity, we have focused our findings in line with the Care Quality Commission’s new method of assessing that a service is Safe, Effective, Caring, Responsive and Well Led.
+Although there is no requirement for this service to be registered with the Care Quality Commission as the services provided do not constitute a regulated activity, I have again focused my findings in line with the Care Quality Commission’s method of assessing that a service is Safe, Effective, Caring, Responsive and Well Led.

 IS THE SERVICE SAFE?

 The service will support service users with medication and this is in line with its’ medication policy and procedures.
-Where a service user requires support with mid-day medication and records are kept regarding the prompting/administration of this medication.
-We would recommend that where a person has capacity and consents to taking his/her medication that he/she countersigns the record sheet together with Jenny.
+Where a service user requires support with medication, records are kept regarding the prompting/administration of this medication.

-Infection control procedures were in place, and the service takes great care to ensure that it complies with food hygiene requirements in the preparation of lunches, snacks and drinks which are provided as part of the service, and has achieved a score of 5 from the local environmental health department.
+Infection control procedures were in place, and the service takes great care to ensure that it complies with food hygiene requirements in the preparation of lunches, snacks and drinks which are provided as part of the service, and continues to achieve a score of 5 from the local environmental health department.
 Details of the meals prepared and eaten are maintained for the benefit of the main carers for each individual service user.

 Appropriate risk assessments have been undertaken for those service users where the need had been identified, and risk assessments have been included in the care plans.
 The service has also undertaken risk assessments on the home environment where the day activities take place, the garden area of the service, and also appropriate risk assessments are in place for those participating in community activities as well as group/individual activities at 16 Woodside Road.

-Jenny has a good and comprehensive understanding of safeguarding vulnerable adults and knew how to keep people safe and understood her responsibilities to protect people from abuse.
+Mrs. Chapman has a good and comprehensive understanding of safeguarding vulnerable adults and knows how to keep people safe and understands her responsibilities to protect people from abuse.
 Since the commencement of this service in 2017 there have not been any safeguarding issues.

 IS THE SERVICE EFFECTIVE?

-We looked at some of the service users’ files and all showed that a comprehensive pre-admission assessment was undertaken prior to them commencing with the service, and the assessment included details of the person’s current physical and mental health needs, medication, activities and other interests as well as their nutritional needs.
+I looked at some of the service users’ files and all showed that a comprehensive pre-admission assessment was undertaken prior to them commencing with the service, and the assessment included details of the person’s current physical and mental health needs, medication, activities and other interests as well as their nutritional needs.
 Care plans covered areas such as mobility, nutrition, communication, leisure and activities, and information was kept on emergency contacts etc., including emergency contacts for Mrs. Jenny Chapman in the event that she may become incapacitated during community visits with service users.